eputnam/testrepo/README.md

 ### Tasks

 The MySQL module has an example task that allows a user to execute arbitary SQL against a database.
 Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

+## Limitations

+This module has been tested on:

+* RedHat Enterprise Linux 5, 6, 7
+* Debian 6, 7, 8
+* CentOS 5, 6, 7
+* Ubuntu 10.04, 12.04, 14.04, 16.04
+* Scientific Linux 5, 6
+* SLES 11

+Testing on other platforms has been minimal and cannot be guaranteed.

+**Note:** The mysqlbackup.sh does not work and is not supported on MySQL 5.7 and greater.

+Debian 9 compatibility has not been fully verified.

+## Development

+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+We can't access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.

+We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
+There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

+Check out our the complete [module contribution guide](https://docs.puppetlabs.com/forge/contributing.html).

+### Authors

+This module is based on work by David Schmitt.
+The following contributors have contributed to this module (beyond Puppet Labs):

+* Larry Ludwig
+* Christian G. Warden
+* Daniel Black
+* Justin Ellison
+* Lowe Schmidt
+* Matthias Pigulla
+* William Van Hevelingen
+* Michael Arnold
+* Chris Weyl
+* Daniël van Eeden
+* Jan-Otto Kröpke
+* Timothy Sven Nelson

 # Reference